Austinkkk3/Bob-Dev-Day-Track-C/BUILD_GUIDE_SIMPLE.md

 - Categories for flight: Airfare, Baggage Fee, Seat Upgrade, Travel Insurance, Change Fee, Miscellaneous
 - Categories for meal: Breakfast, Lunch, Dinner, Coffee & Snacks, Alcohol, Miscellaneous
 - Categories for car: Base Rental, Fuel, Insurance, Toll Charges, GPS & Equipment, Taxes & Fees, Miscellaneous
+- For generic: extract ALL line items from mixed travel invoices (e.g. travel agency invoices).
+For each row, detect doc_type from the content itself — must be one of "Hotel", "Flight", "Meal", "Car Rental".
+Use all categories from all 4 types combined.

 Amount parsing:
 - Handle currency symbols: $, €, £, ¥, ₹